nstflecher/Welcome-to-my-mind-palace/about.md

 title: About
 ---

-This is an about page about this awesome site.
+This is an about page about my first websites.
-Hope you love it!
+I Hope you love it!

-Reasons:
-- its great.
-- its a test.
+Contact me if u have any new ideas about it.

 ## other thoughts

-This is great.
+here is my personal email: personalnst@gmail.com